 Perform additional duties as required by supervisor/manager/department.

-After training, ability to properly operate a variety of cleaning, sanitizing equipment including: rack washers, autoclaves, tunnel washers, floor scrubbers etc.
+After training, ability to properly operate a variety of cleaning and sanitizing equipment including: rack washers, autoclaves, tunnel washers, floor scrubbers etc.

 Applicant Special Instructions: